lmenou/qfunleashed.nvim/README.md

 `let g:qfunleashed_quick_open = 1`
 to open the quickfix list (or location window) at the end of the running job.

+It is also possible to set:
+`let g:qfunleashed_quick_window = 1`
+to open a window showing the output of the job while it is running.

 ## Contributing and Issues :thought_balloon:
 Please, feel free to let me know if you encounter an issue using this plugin (this is more likely to happen) or simply submit a PR (provided you decipher